jobinthompu/NiFi-Spark-Feeding-Data-to-Spark-Streaming/README.md

 * Installed and Configured HDF 2.0 on your HDP-2.5 Sandbox.
 * Created a Data flow to pull logs and then to Parse it and make it available on a Site-to-site enabled NiFi port.
 * Created a Spark Application to consume data from NiFi via Site-to-Site and Ingest it to Hbase via Phoenix.
-* (Directly Ingested Data to Phoenix with PutSQL Processor in NiFi with out using Spark)
+* Directly Ingested Data to Phoenix with PutSQL Processor in NiFi with out using Spark.
 * Viewed the Ingested data from Phoenix command line and Zeppelin